-This amateur documentary about the beautiful surroundings of Lough Corrib and the Cong River in Connemara is one of Desmond Egan’s finest films.
-At the junction of the Cong River with Lough Corrib, stands Ashford Castle, now a luxurious hotel but formerly the residence of the Ardilaun family.
+This amateur documentary on the stunning surroundings of Lough Corrib and the Cong River in Connemara is considered to be one of Desmond Egan’s finest films.
+At the junction of the Cong River and Lough Corrib stands Ashford Castle – now a luxurious hotel but formerly the residence of the Ardilaun family.

 Desmond Egan was a skilled amateur filmmaker with a background in professional production.
-A wine merchant by trade, he lived with his wife and 4 daughters in Glenageary Co.
-Dublin.
+A wine merchant by trade, he lived with his wife and 4 daughters in Glenageary, Co Dublin.
 His collection of silent, colour films includes home movies, short dramas and documentaries on a range of subjects.
-To see more from the Desmond Egan collection click here

-With kind permission of Shirley Cullen.
+With kind permission of the Egan family.